Wednesday, September 14, 2022

 More importantly, the first known published use of the term “Urim and Thummim” that refers to the Nephite interpreters was reported on August 5, 1832, when Orson Hyde and Samuel Smith told an audience in Boston that the translation “was made known by the spirit of the Lord through the medium of the Urim and Thummim.”
 Of course, Orson and Samuel undoubtedly heard that from someone else—presumably Joseph or Oliver.

 Letter IV portrays Moroni telling Joseph that it was his privilege “to obtain and translate the same by the means of the Urim and Thummim, which were deposited for that purpose with the record.”
 When Oliver wrote these letters, he explained he was using original documents then in their possession.
 He could have referred to the notebook he kept during the translation process, in which he recorded the things Joseph told him.
-In other words, it could have been Moroni, not W.W.
-Phelps, who first identified the interpreters as the Urim and Thummim.
+In other words, the historical record indicates it was Moroni, not Orson Hyde, who first identified the interpreters as the Urim and Thummim.

 The footnote observes that Joseph “most often used the term “Urim and Thummim,” but does not explain that we have no record of Joseph ever using the term “seer stone” to explain his translation of the Book of Mormon.